 The look on the tennis court is easily fixable if the photographer takes a tighter crop and focuses on you only.
 You turned out so dark because the sky is brighter.
 So try not taking a shot from the ground here, instead go for a bit higher so that the trees would be the background, not the sky.
 And if your pictures seems too dark, you can brighten it up in Photoshop or Lightroom - just play around with Exposure settings and Brightness and Contrast.

 Hope that helps!
-Keep up the good outfit work and if you got any questions, just holler!posted about 1 year ago
+Keep up the good outfit work and if you got any questions, just holler!posted over 1 year ago

 Thank you so much for the tips.
 This is a great help.
-Always striving to improve them.posted about 1 year ago
+Always striving to improve them.posted over 1 year ago

 Add some curves?
 I'm not sure what you mean by this could you clarify.